botorabi/Meet4Eat/README.md

 # Web Services?
 Tel me more!

-The web services are implemented by using the bare-bone Java EE providing RESTful services.
+The web services are implemented by using bare-bone Java EE providing RESTful services.
 They provide necessary functionality such as

  - User authentication